-- Add about 1.5 Tbsp of the yogurt into 3 molds and shake to settle the yogurt.
+- Add about 1.5 Tablespoons of the yogurt into 3 molds and shake to settle the yogurt.

-- Add about 1.5 Tbsp of the half + half to 4 more molds.
+- Add about 1.5 Tablespoons of the half + half to 4 more molds.

-- Add about 1.5 Tbsp of milk to 5 molds.
+- Add about 1.5 Tablespoons of milk to 5 molds.

 - Set flat in the freezer for about 4hrs until frozen.

 - Empty cubes into a blender along with the vanilla and honey.

 - Add in 1/4 cup milk [to start] and turn on.
 Blend until creamy adding more milk if needed.
 I used 1/2 cup total.

 - Pour + serve.